How to Find a CTO for Your SaaS Solution?

 As the number of clients grows, performance, server database architecture, and overall application speed begin to matter.
 Because of this, you can lose customers;

-Delegation business processes begin to line up actively, and so on - new posts appear, the product begins to grow in people where there was no need before;
+Delegation business processes begin to line up actively, and so on - new posts appear, and the product begins to grow in people where there was no need before;

 At some point, business processes begin to streamline.